guangf1/Connect4/docs/status.md

 **Algorithms**:
 **·Proximal policy optimization(PPO)**
 Proximal policy optimization is one type of reinforcement learning algorithm used to train AI.
 The algorithm uses a policy gradient algorithm.
 It combines the ideas from A2C and TRPO algorithm.
 The PPO training approach we used from stable_baseline3 library based on the paper ["Proximal Policy Optimization Algorithms" by Schulman, John, et al](https://arxiv.org/pdf/1707.06347).
-The paper summrizes that the ppo function we used is a policy gradient method for reinforcement learning, which alternate between sampling data through interaction with the environment, and optimizing a "surrogate" objective function using stochastic gradient ascent.
+The paper summarizes that the ppo function we used is a policy gradient method for reinforcement learning, which alternate between sampling data through interaction with the environment, and optimizing a "surrogate" objective function using stochastic gradient ascent.
 The following formula defines the Clipped Surrogate Objective(CSO) of the PPO, which is used to stabilize policy updates and avoid excessive policy changes:

 $$L^{\text{CLIP}}(\theta) = \hat{\mathbb{E}}_t \left[ \min \left( r_t(\theta) \hat{A}_t, \, \text{clip} \left( r_t(\theta), 1 - \epsilon, 1 + \epsilon \right) \hat{A}_t \right) \right]$$